Dean151/Dean-Blog/_posts/2016-08-07-ios-basics-tableview-setup.markdown

 So, let correct all of that, one to three lines of code per problem !

-1. in `viewDidLoad`, at any place
+1) in `viewDidLoad`, at any place
 {% highlight swift %}
 navigationItem.title = "Periodic Elements"
 {% endhighlight %}

+The navigation item allow to customize how a ViewController will be displayed within a NavigationController.
+Here, we just want to set a title.

-2. At the bottom of the file, inside the extension implementing `UITableViewDelegate`
+2) At the bottom of the file, inside the extension implementing `UITableViewDelegate`
 {% highlight swift %}
 extension ViewController: UITableViewDataSource, UITableViewDelegate {
     ...